tersesystems/blindsight/docs/src/main/paradox/usage/index.md

 ## Examples

-You can do structured logging:
+You can do @ref:[structured Logging](structured.md) using the Scala collection library:

 ```scala
 import com.tersesystems.blindsight.api._